Azure/azure-sdk/docs/clang/design.md

 * Declare the global at the top of your file.
 * Name the global `g_az_<svcname>_<globalname>`.

-{% include requirement/MUST id="clang-design-naming-global-const" %} name global constants using all upper-case, with the `AZ_` prefix, and with snake-casing.
+{% include requirement/MUST id="clang-design-naming-global-const" %} name public global constants using all upper-case, with the `AZ_` prefix, and with snake-casing.
 For example:

 {% highlight c %}
 // Bad